 Opticians are trained technicians who design, fit and dispense eyeglass lenses and frames, contact lenses, and other devices that correct vision.
 Opticians attend a 2 year opticianry program before taking their national boards to obtain licensure.

 Optometrists are healthcare professionals who provide primary vision care.
 An optometrist earns a doctor of optometry (O.D.) degree by completing a 4 year graduate program – they are not medical doctors and do not attend medical school.
-The scope of optometry primarily involves performing eye exams and vision tests, prescribing corrective lenses and certain medications for eye diseases, and detecting eye abnormalities.
+The scope of optometry includes performing eye exams and vision tests, prescribing corrective lenses (glasses and contacts), detecting eye abnormalities, and managing/prescribing medications for various eye diseases.